-+/-ghci Turn on/off the ghci mode.
+- +/-ghci Turn on/off the ghci mode.
 In the ghci mode, the initial goal is send to the interactive version of the Glasgow Haskell Compiler.
-This might result in a slower execution but in a faster startup time since the linker to create the main executable is not used.

-to be of type IO and the program should not import the module Unsafe.
+This might result in a slower execution but in a faster startup time since the linker to create the main executable is not used. - safe Turn on the safe execution mode.
+In the safe execution mode, the initial goal is not allowed to be of type IO and the program should not import the module Unsafe.
 Furthermore, the allowed commands are eval, load, quit, and reload.
 This mode is useful to use KiCS2 in uncontrolled environments, like a computation service in a web page, where KiCS2 could be invoked by kics2 :set safe parser opts Define additional options passed to the KiCS2 front end, i.e., the parser program kics2home/bin/kics2-frontend.
 For instance, setting the option has the effect that each Curry module to be compiled is transformed by the preprocessor command transcurry into a new Curry program which is actually compiled.

-'''

 :set parser -F --pgmF=transcurry

-'''